 "The pleasure was all mine, my gypsy queen."

 Elizabeth went back to the edge of the crowd where she caught her sister shooting daggers at her.
 It made her heart sink wondering if Justine would guess who she was.
-She was hardly left alone to ponder as partner after partner lead her around in dancing, from Shakespeare to a knight in mail.
+She was hardly left alone to ponder as partner after partner led her around dancing, from Shakespeare to a knight in armour.
 Her bare feet were been tromped upon with toes quite tender.

 Then Sir Thomas was bowing before her showing off his bald pate.
 "Would you care to dance?"